Mobile Phone Market Forecast - 2017

-Despite the fact that, at the end of 2016, there are almost as many mobile-cellular subscriptions as people on earth and 95 per cent of the global population lives in an area that is covered by a mobile-cellular signal, mobile usage is not yet evenly spread.
+Despite the fact that, at the end of 2017, there are as many mobile-cellular subscriptions as people on earth and 95 per cent of the global population lives in an area that is covered by a mobile-cellular signal, mobile usage is not yet evenly spread.
 Indeed, while many people have multiple subscriptions or devices, especially in the developed economies, a large chunk of the population, especially in the developing economies, has not access to mobile services, mostly because many people simply cannot afford the cost.

 - Many people still do not own or use a mobile phone.
 In developing economies, close to 20 per cent of the population, on average, are still not using a mobile phone.